I have an idea

 Check whether other people have come up with the same idea as you.
 Before investing a lot of time and money in developing and protecting your idea, it makes good sense to check whether other people already have rights linked to something equivalent.

-- By searching in the Norwegian Industrial Property Office Search Service for trademarks, designs or patents, you can find out whether others have applied for, or been granted, rights to something similar to your idea.
+Search the Norwegian Industrial Property Office Search Service for trademarks, designs or patents.
+You can find out whether others have applied for, or been granted, rights to something similar to your idea.
 To obtain a patent your idea must be new.
 A similar product or application known somewhere else in the world, can prevent you from getting a patent.
-You cannot check this in our Search Service.
+You cannot check this in our Search Service, however you can take a look at these free international databases.

-- If you order a preliminary search, we will conduct a thorough check for you.
+Order a preliminary search.
+We will conduct a thorough check for you.
 If you have come up with a suitable name for the company or for a new product, you should check whether the name is already registered as a trademark.

-- Company name: Check also whether the name has already been registered as a company name.
+Company name: Check also whether the name has already been registered as a company name.
+You can use "NameSearch", a website which makes it simple to check whether domains, company names and trademarks are available - all three in one search.
 You can find this out by using our "Namecheck" app or by checking at the Brønnøysund Register Centre.

 Where is your market, and who are your customers?